What SBA Disaster Loans Are & How To Qualify For One

 What Types Of Businesses Are Eligible For SBA Disaster Loans?

 In addition to your business being located in an officially declared disaster area, there are some other guidelines to keep in mind when it comes to eligibility.
-Most of the qualifications to receive an SBA loan are covered in the answers to the most commonly asked questions below, but in a nutshell, it’s going to come down to your location, creditworthiness, ability to repay, and collateral.
+Most of the qualifications to receive an SBA loan are covered in the answers to the most commonly asked questions below.
+In a nutshell, it’s going to come down to your location, creditworthiness, ability to repay, and collateral.

 More About The SBA Disaster Loan Process